microsoft/StoreBroker/Documentation/SETUP.md

     Get-ChildItem -Recurse -File -Path "<folderFromStep2>" | ForEach-Object { Unblock-File -Path $_.FullName }

 > For more information on `Unblock-File`, review [its documentation](https://technet.microsoft.com/en-us/library/hh849924.aspx)

+> Note that the ZIP installation option is a *snapshot* of the StoreBroker module,
+> and is more difficult to keep up-to-date.
+To sync your local module with the newest package,
+> you will need to delete the folder created above and follow the installation instructions
+> again.

 ----------